 What Do Highway Maintenance Worker Do?

-Highway Maintenance Worker Job Description Maintain highways, municipal and rural roads, airport runways, and rights-of-way.
+Career Description Maintain highways, municipal and rural roads, airport runways, and rights-of-way.
 Duties include patching broken or eroded pavement, repairing guard rails, highway markers, and snow fences.
 May also mow or clear brush from along road or plow snow from roadway.

-Life As a Highway Maintenance Worker
+Life As a Highway Maintenance Worker: What Do They Do?

 - Apply oil to road surfaces, using sprayers.

-Qualities of a Highway Maintenance Worker
+Skills Needed to be a Highway Maintenance Worker

 Operation and Control: Controlling operations of equipment or systems.